 One of the easiest habits to change in terms of keeping your game backlog from growing is to stop all purchases of games.
 If you feel there are some games that you must have, consider buying a new game as an incentive for completing a game or games on your backlog.

-Or don’t buy a new game unless you’re going to play right away.
+Or don’t buy a new game unless you’re going to play it right away.
 That way it doesn’t make it onto your backlog at all.

 Don’t Buy Games You Won’t Play